Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith.md

 #### Maledict Die Saving Throw

-If a power requires a :d20-save: saving throw, the DC equals 8 plus your Strength or Constitution modifier (your choice) and Proficiency Bonus.
+If a power requires a :d20-save: saving throw, the DC equals 8 plus your Strength or Constitution modifier and Proficiency Bonus, whichever is the highest.

 #### Maledict Die Damage